scale8/scale8-tag-manager-and-analytics/README.md

 <br />

-> :eyes: \*MIT Licence is applied to **Platforms** to enable network distribution.
+> :eyes: \*MIT License is applied to **Platforms** to enable network distribution.
 The rest of the project remains under AGPL v3.

 > :warning: &nbsp;**Pre-launch**: We're currently in the final stage of testing before publishing the first stable release. :rocket: